BEMYDRE4M/Redfield-Roleplay/README.md

 # Redfield Roleplay

-A simple (and bad) roleplay gamemode developed in 2016.
+A simple roleplay gamemode developed in 2016.
+This was my first attempt at developing a self-made game mode.
+It isn’t good and only served as a learning process.
 Development and support have been discontinued; this upload serves mainly for archiving.

 Features: